 A preliminary or summary decision is about an issue that needs to be decided before a claim continues through the CRT process.

 A preliminary or summary decision is not about the merits of the claim.
-Preliminary questions are things like:
+These decisions answer questions like:

 - Is the claim within the CRT’s jurisdiction?